Tzenoglio10/Tzenoglio10/README.md

 ![Lua](https://img.shields.io/badge/-Lua-2C2D72?style=flat&logo=lua&logoColor=white)

 💼 **Projects of Greatness**:

+2. **MATLAB Simulation and Optimization of a Biomass Rankine-Brayton Hybrid Power Plant**:
+   - Conducted an intricate simulation and optimization for a biomass-based Rankine-Brayton hybrid power plant situated in Haiphong, Vietnam.
+   - Executed a comprehensive life cycle analysis to assess the sustainability and environmental impact of the power plant.

 1. **FEM Analysis and Optimisation for a 150m tall Off-shore crane**:
    - Leveraged MATLAB to model, analyze, and optimize the majestic 150m off-shore crane.
 My creation ensured maximum efficiency while maintaining unyielding structural integrity.